Alliance for the Union of Romanians: Ideology

 The AUR is Eurosceptic.
-Dan Tapalaga, the editor of the independent news portal G4Media, described the AUR in 2023 as, "extremist and anti-Semitic … based on isolationist nationalism, anti-Europeanism, economic nationalism, traditionalism and [Christian] Orthodoxy".
+Dan Tapalaga, the editor of the independent news portal G4 Media, described the AUR in 2023 as, "extremist and anti-Semitic … based on isolationist nationalism, anti-Europeanism, economic nationalism, traditionalism and [Christian] Orthodoxy".

-The party also takes a strongly pro-Israel stance, supporting the expansion of Israeli settlements in the Palestinian West Bank, which are illegal under international law.
-It supports the Serbian stance on the political status of Kosovo, considering Kosovo to be part of Serbia.
+AUR has addressed three issues in Serbia of public interest: Romanian-language education for the Vlachs of the Timok Valley, which the party refers to as Romanians, the church and their right to church services in Romanian, and pollution in the area of the town of Bor.
+On 24 March 2021, Târziu declared that AUR would oppose Serbia's accession to the European Union over the Vlachs' situation, as "no sort of their rights are respected", "in line with the rights that Romanian citizens of Serbian ethnicity in Romania have".
+Târziu also stated he had notified the European Commission about this matter.
+With regards to Kosovo, the party supports the Serbian stance on its political status, considering it to be part of Serbia.

 By 2023, the party had become critical of Romanian military support for Ukraine in the Russo-Ukrainian War, suggesting that the war is "not ours".
 AUR also criticised the transit of Ukrainian agricultural products through Romania, and Simion has been banned from entering Ukraine.
 Nevertheless, the party leadership is critical of relations with Russia, with Simion calling for the expulsion of the Russian Ambassador and closing Russian consulates in Romania following Russian threats against Romania in December 2023.

+AUR takes a strongly pro-Israel stance, supporting the expansion of Israeli settlements in the Palestinian West Bank.
 Simion has called for Western nations to "stop exporting wars", suggesting that the downfall of the "strong Syrian state" during the Syrian civil war had increased illegal immigration.

 AUR wishes to ensure Romania's self-sufficiency in energy, the prosecution of those deemed responsible for mismanaged post-communist privatisation projects, and a fight against illegal logging by banning the export of non-processed wood.
 The party has a senate seat, which is equivalent to the National Executive Committee of other Romanian parties such as the PSD, the National Liberal Party (PNL), and the Save Romania Union (USR).